Narastro/Narastro/README.md

 - 🐥 I'm Hanbyeol Jo,
 - 🎓 I majored in electrical and electronic engineering at Yonsei University,
-- 🎈 I like to decorate and make things,
 - 😊 I want to be a developer with positive energy.

 ps.
 'Narastro' is the nickname my father gave me.🚀